 Q = mcΔT

 Where Q is heat or thermal energy, m is mass, c is a number called specific heat that you either look up or calculate, and ΔT is the change in temperature.
+So, what is specific heat?
+Different materials require different amounts of energy to change temperature.
+Specific heat is a measure of that difference.
+Specific heatis the amount of energy needed to raise one unit of mass (grams, for instance) one degree (usually Celsius).
+The energy is usually measured in Joules or Calories.

 How much heat is absorbed by 200 grams of water that starts at 25C and ends up at 30C, given that the specific heat of water is 4.2 J/g°C?